 Information for Applicants to the Terrace Search and Rescue Team

-Applications are brought in throughout the year with a yearly recruitment conducted in the fall.
-The team’s normal complement of 50 active members.
-Recruitment of new personnel will generally reflect the need to maintain an adequate strength to fulfill the team responsibilities.
+Recruitment is conducted in the fall.
+The team’s normally consists of 70 professional volunteer members.
+Recruitment of new personnel will generally reflect the need to maintain an adequate strength to fulfill the teams responsibilities.

-When applicants are confidant they want to join the team they are introduced to the Ground Search and Rescue Course (GSAR), this course is intended to provide participants with the skills necessary to safely and efficiently function in a Search and Rescue (SAR) operation.
+When applicants are confidant they want to join the team they will go through an interview process.
+Those that are selected are then introduced to the Ground Search and Rescue Course (GSAR), this course is intended to provide participants with the skills necessary to safely and efficiently function in a Search and Rescue (SAR) operation.
+This training is run on Thursday nights from 7pm-10pm.
 Formal training is provided and it is essential that members attend on a regular basis.
-Training is performed on Monday evenings from 7pm to 10pm and occasionally on weekends.
+Regular team training is performed on Monday evenings from 7pm to 10pm and occasionally on weekends.
+We also attend many community events throughout the year.
 This forms the basis of time commitment.
 Although the team provides most of the specialized technical equipment to perform SAR work, members are expected to equip themselves with appropriate clothing, footwear and personal items.

 Terrace Search and Rescue’s Responsibilities